History

 Ask these questions when studying History:

 Why was this message given to those people at that time?
-Why is it included in the Bible?

-What worldview, cultural, religious, political factors and experiences were a part of their world and how did that influence them?
+*What worldview, cultural, religious, political factors and experiences were a part of their world and how did that influence them?
 What was their understanding of God at that time?
-(Study Bibles and commentaries can help!)

-How would the original audience have heard this message?
-How does this fit into the big story of the Bible?
+*How would the original audience have heard this message?

 KEY PRINCIPLE

+Before you understand it today, understand it back then.
 Practice exegesis (think exit), to pull out how the original audience would have heard its message.
-Avoid eisegesis, which is reading into the text your own presuppositions and bias
+Avoid eisegesis, which is reading into the text your own presuppositions and bias.

 RESOURCES TO HELP STUDY HISTORY